 Mystery solved, Marshmallows!
 If you’ve managed to binge-watch every episode of Veronica Mars and don’t have a clue what to do next, Veronica Mars: The Movie is also available to watch on Stan.
 The crowd-funded flick sees the young sassy detective forced to return to Neptune after her ex-boyfriend becomes tangled up in a murder.
 Despite running away from her double life as a high-school student and amateur sleuth, the soon-to-be law school graduate can’t help but get pulled back into the game as a private eye.
 And unfortunately for the young detective, this case also coincides with the date of her high school reunion.
-The cast features Kristen Bell, Enrico Colantoni, Jason Dohring, Krysten Ritter, Ryan Hansen, Francis Capra and Percy Daggs III.
+The cool cast features Kristen Bell, Enrico Colantoni, Jason Dohring, Krysten Ritter, Ryan Hansen, Francis Capra and Percy Daggs III.

 Tomb Raider (2018)